almaan/her2st/README.md

 * `app/`
     * `data/` : pre-processed count matrices, cell type proportion tables and images used for shiny application

 `*` := with CLI (command line interface).
-Do ```./script.py -h``` to see all different options that can be selected/parameters to be configures.
+Do ```./script.py -h``` to see the different options that can be used.

 <hr>

 ## Shiny App

-While all the data and results are available as raw files, we have also constructed a tool that allows you to interactively explore these.
+While all the data and results are available as raw files, we have also constructed a tool that allows you to **interactively explore** these.
 The tool will open up in your default browser, but it runs locally (i.e. you host all the files on your own computer).
 See below for instructions regarding how to setup and orient the tool.

 ### Setup

-Begin by cloning this repository.
-To do this open a terminal window, enter a directory where you'd like to clone the repository to (here `MY_DIR`) and then do:
+Begin by cloning this repository; to do so open a terminal, then enter a directory where you'd like to clone the repository into (here `MY_DIR`) and then do:

 ```sh
 cd MY_DIR
 git clone https://github.com/almaan/her2st.git .
 ```

-Next, we will install the necessary packages (e.g., `shiny`).
-We've prepared an install script for you, this will not overwrite you current package versions, that should take care of everything - but if you're missing some dependencies (C++ backends) you might have to do a manual install.
-For the installation, from the folder that you cloned this repo into - do:
+Next, we'll make sure that all the necessary packages (e.g., `shiny`) are installed.
+We've prepared an installation script for you - this will not overwrite you current package versions - that should take care of everything.
+However, if you're missing some dependencies (C++ backends) you might have to do a manual install.
+To check for and install missing packages; from the folder that you cloned this repo into, do:

 ```sh
 cd her2st/app